Skip to content

 Shanghainese / Chinese $$$

-Two Michelin stars in a courtyard villa that smells like Old Shanghai — traditional recipes elevated to the level of heritage preservation.
+Two Michelin stars in a courtyard villa that smells like Old Shanghai — traditional recipes refined to the level of heritage preservation.

 Cheng Long Hang Shanghai Michelin one star Shanghainese